BeardScript/big-brother/README.md

   },
   ( value )=> {
     console.log( "fooObj has changed, and its value is now ", value );
-  }
-);
+  },
+  true // Watch for changes within deep nested values of the object returned by the expression );

-fooObj.foo = 1; // Wrong: Won't trigger callback
+fooObj.foo = 1; // Will trigger the callback
-fooObj = { foo: 11 } // Right: Will trigger callback

 ```

 ## Optimization

 Unless you are watching a huge amount of expressions or updating too many observed values multiple times a second, the **BigBrother** should not be heavy on the CPU.
-It will though, be hard on the RAM if you decide to watch too many large objects.
+It will be hard on the RAM though, if you decide to watch too many large objects.
 So keep that in mind when calling **watch()**.
 Make sure you are being as specific as possible with your expressions to optimize for memory allocation and avoid heavy garbage collection.